camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 </bpmn:serviceTask>
 ```

+It is important to keep in mind that the Camunda engine does not have any control over the RPA bot execution.
+An RPA bot might return one set of variables if it succeeds and a different set in case of failure.
+If you configure output mapping for a variable that returns from the bot you are relying on that bot to always return this variable.
+If the bot does not return the correct variable, the output mapping will fail with an exception.
+To prevent that, you can enable an engine configuration flag called [skipOutputMappingOnCanceledActivities]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#skipOutputMappingOnCanceledActivities" >}}).
+The flag will cause all activities (not only RPA tasks) to skip the output mapping if they are canceled.

 ### Variable Conversion with UiPath

 UiPath supports basic variable types like String (text), Boolean (true/false), Number, and Date/Time, as well as more complex structures like Arrays and Data Tables.